 Amphibians are the oldest tetrapods, or four-legged animals, and appeared on land for the first time over 350,000,000 years ago.
 Salamander-like creatures emerged from the water, having descended from fishes that evolved bones in their fins for navigating underwater obstacles.
 They are numerous on every continent except Antarctica.

 Today, amphibians are represented by three major “orders”.
-Of the more than 6,600 described species of amphibian, there are about 5,870 frogs and toads (Anura), 585 salamanders and newts (Urodela), and 185 species of wormlike caecilians (Gymnophiona).
+Of the more than 8,680 described species of amphibian, there are more than 7,095 frogs and toads (Anura), 824 salamanders and newts (Caudata), and 254 species of wormlike caecilians (Gymnophiona).
 Our own discoveries will add at least 30 names to the list of known amphibians.
 Sadly, there are now some 170 species extinct in the wild.

 By far the greatest diversity of amphibians occurs in the tropics, between 23.4 degrees latitude on either side of the equator.
 For instance, in the small tropical country of Ecuador, there are 485 species of amphibians, more than all of the United States and Canada combined.